 Moderator — Michael F. Rogers, MWH

-The USSD Committee on Concrete Dams is currently engaged in a collaborative effort with ICOLD to publish an update to ICOLD Bulletin 126 — Roller Compacted Concrete for Dams.
+The USSD Committee on Concrete Dams is currently engaged in a collaboration effort with ICOLD to publish an update to ICOLD Bulletin 126 — Roller Compacted Concrete for Dams.
 USSD will be leading the technical updates to three chapters in the RCC Bulletin: Construction; Performance; and Appurtenant Uses.
-This Workshop will present a general discussion of Bulletin 126 as well as the proposed updates.
-The Committee is soliciting USSD members and others with interest and experience in RCC to attend this Workshop and discuss the proposed updates.
-It is hoped that the Workshop leaders and participants will identify key aspects of these RCC design features that could be included in the updated Bulletin.
+The USSD Committee on Concrete Dams is hosting a Workshop on the Current Uses of Roller-Compacted Concrete in Dams to present the proposed updates to Bulletin 126, including a general discussion of the proposed Bulletin 126 updates and changes.
+Representatives of the USSD and ICOLD Committees on Concrete Dams will make presentations on the proposed updates to Bulletin 126, including a general discussion of the proposed Bulletin 126 updates and changes.
+Input is requested from USSD members during this Workshop through discussion on the three chapter updates in the ICOLD Bulletin #126.
+It is anticipated that the Workshop leaders and participants will identify key aspects of these RCC design features that could be included in the updated bulletin.
 The current version of Bulletin 126 can be downloaded from the ICOLD website.

 Underwater Investigation and Construction

 Organized by the USSD Committee on Construction and Rehabilitation

 Moderator — Frank Immel, Global Diving & Salvage, Inc.